 It’s no secret that relationships are at the heart of the hospitality business.
 In fact, the success of your restaurant is a direct result of how you interact with customers in the restaurant over time.

 While the interactions diners have with their favorite bartenders and servers play a big role in how they feel about (and how often they visit) your restaurant, the connection goes way beyond what happens while they’re sitting at your table.
 It starts before they ever make a reservation, and continues long after they’ve dined with you.

 Creating ongoing relationships with your guests makes good business sense: According to studies from Harvard Business Review, acquiring new customers can be anywhere from 5 to 25 times more expensive than retaining past customers.
-Plus, people love to talk up their favorite restaurant, and 81% of people trust recommendations from family and friends over those from companies, according to research from HubSpot.
+Plus, people love to talk up their favorite restaurants, and 81% of people trust recommendations from family and friends over those from companies, according to research from HubSpot.
 So your regulars are also a premier acquisition channel for your restaurant.

 Check out these 13 fresh ways to interact with guests to turn any guest into a lifelong fan through building great relationships with them—before, during, and after their visit.

 One secret to strong relationships is getting ready early—just like we all get extra pampered before those first dates we hope lead to third dates.
 But it actually doesn’t have to be as painful!
 Plus you can build great relationships by interacting with guests before they arrive in your restaurant—here’s how: